dwallorde/war-of-the-walkers-client/Mods/0-SCore/ReadMe.md

 [ Change Log ]
+Version: 2.3.11.1608
+	[ One Block Crouch ]
+		- Fixed an issue with the cvar check being done too early to be ineffective.
+		- Refactored implementation.

+	[ Item Degradation ]
+		- Fixed an issue where a bad localization was being displayed when Learn by Doing was not available.
+		- added a localilzation entry to tag broken tool's Broken on the tooltip
+		- Added degradation in the worokstations to prevent crafting when a mod is degraded.
+		- Currently, after each recipe that is crafted, the tool requirement will degrade.

+	[ Additional Output ]
+		- Fixed a null reference when some player data wasn't available.

+	[ New Script ]
+		- Added guppycur's randomAnimationScript
+		- This script is designed to trigger a random animation on an associated Animator component every five minutes of in-game time.
+It is a time-based animation controller, useful for adding subtle, random environmental or character animations without relying on complex state machines or frequent, performance-heavy checks.

 Version: 2.3.10.1017
 	[ Learn By Doing ]
 		- Fixed an issue with CanPurchasePerk to be more accurate.